 It’s so easy for Christmas to be overrun with the stress of presents, getting Christmas cards out in time and traveling for the holidays.
 But I hope this printable helps you take a few minutes each day to prepare your family’s heart to receive the true gift of Christmas.
 Merry Christmas! 聖誕快樂！

 Purchase Chinese Advent Calendar Scripture Cards

-Click here or on the button below to purchase a digital download of my Advent calendar Scripture cards through my Etsy shop.
+Click here or on the button below to purchase a digital download of my Advent calendar Scripture cards in my shop.